 Nina Hall is an Assistant Professor of International Relations at Johns Hopkins School of Advanced International Studies.
-She is currently writing a book on how transnational advocacy is changing in the digital era which will be published by Oxford University Press.
+She is currently writing a book on how transnational advocacy is changing in the digital era (forthcoming with Oxford University Press).
 Her core areas of expertise are: international organizations, transnational advocacy, climate adaptation, and global refugee governance.
 She holds a DPhil (PhD) in International Relations from the University of Oxford and a Master’s Degree from the University of Auckland, New Zealand.
 She previously worked as a Lecturer at the Hertie School of Governance, and as a policy officer at the New Zealand Ministry of Foreign Affairs and Trade.
-She is a co-founder of an independent think tank, New Zealand Alternative, and recently edited a book on New Zealand’s role in the world.
+She is a co-founder of an independent think tank, New Zealand Alternative, writes frequently on New Zealand foreign policy, and has edited a book on New Zealand’s role in the world.

 Her CV can be downloaded here